prestonharberts/bib/Bible/isa19.md

 > The idols of Egypt tremble before him;
 > The Egyptians lose their courage.
 ###### 2
->  “ I will provoke civil strife in Egypt:
+> “I will provoke civil strife in Egypt:
->  “ Brothers will fight with one another,
+> “Brothers will fight with one another,
->  “ As will neighbors,
+> “As will neighbors,
->  “ Cities, and kingdoms.
+> “Cities, and kingdoms.
 ###### 3
->  “ The Egyptians will panic,
+> “The Egyptians will panic,
->  “ And I will confuse their strategy.
+> “And I will confuse their strategy.
->  “ They will seek guidance from the idols and from the spirits of the dead,
+> “They will seek guidance from the idols and from the spirits of the dead,
->  “ From the pits used to conjure up underworld spirits, and from the magicians.
+> “From the pits used to conjure up underworld spirits, and from the magicians.
 ###### 4
->  “ I will hand Egypt over to a harsh master;
+> “I will hand Egypt over to a harsh master;
->  “ A powerful king will rule over them,”
+> “A powerful king will rule over them,”
 > Says the Sovereign LORD of Heaven’s Armies.
 ###### ¶ 5
 > The water of the sea will be dried up,